 Abstract.
 The DIRECTED MAXIMUM LEAF OUT-BRANCHING problem is to find an out-branching (i.e. a rooted oriented spanning tree) in a given digraph with the maximum number of leaves.
-In this paper, we obtain two combinatorial results on the number of leaves in out-branchings.
+In this paper, we improve known parameterized algorithms and combinatorial bounds on the number of leaves in out-branchings.
 We show that

-- every strongly connected n-vertex digraph D with minimum indegree at least 3 has an out-branching with at least $(n/4)^{1/3} - 1$ leaves; - if a strongly connected digraph D does not contain an out-branching with k leaves, then the pathwidth of its underlying graph UG(D) is $O(k \log k)$.
-Moreover, if the digraph is acyclic with a single vertex of in-degree zero, then the pathwidth is at most 4k.

-The last result implies that it can be decided in time $2^{O(k\log^2 k)} \cdot n^{O(1)}$ whether a strongly connected digraph on n vertices has an out-branching with at least k leaves.
-On acyclic digraphs the running time of our algorithm is $2^{O(k\log k)} \cdot n^{O(1)}$.
+- every strongly connected digraph D of order n with minimum indegree at least 3 has an out-branching with at least $(n/4)^{1/3} 1$ leaves; - if a strongly connected digraph D does not contain an out-branching with k leaves, then the pathwidth of its underlying graph is $O(k \log k)$; - it can be decided in time $2^{O(k\log^2 k)} \cdot n^{O(1)}$ whether a strongly connected digraph on n vertices has an out-branching with at least k leaves.